usegalaxy-au/Notes/Migration_and_Upgrade.md

 ## Prior to Upgrade
 A number of important tasks need to be completed prior to the upgrade.
 * Update TTL in DNS to 5 minutes to allow speedy change over of DNS as the new virtual machine will have a different IP address.
+[DNB 18-05-2018 Done]
 * Modify landing page for cloudman to contain outage information in a message box that's always visible to the user so that when galaxy is down users are informed.
 As the migration will take some time.
-We estimate about an hour.
+We estimate about an hour. https://usegalaxy.org.au/errdoc/outage_index.html [DNB 21-05-2018 Done]
+* Sort out Email strategy for new usegalaxy.org.au server [DNB 18-05-2018]
+* Ensure SSL certs will work on new server.

 ## Upgrade Steps
 These steps need to be performed in the following order: